lbear9090/CrazyCar_HTML5/README.md

 # About
-The Darts game for awarding credits.
+The Crazy Car game for awarding credits.
 This game must be run within an iframe.

 Sample: